HGangloff/deep_hidden_markov_models/README.md

 The code is built with JAX (autotomatic differentiation) and Haiku (deep neural networks).
 For efficiency, the backpropagation pretrainings are performed on GPU while the likelihood maximizations are performed on CPU.

+The code for multi-class segmentation is in the `mcmc` branch (Multi-Class Multi-Channel branch) that is still under development and will be merge to master soon.

 For more details, refer to the publication.